-30. (1) If a Judge is satisfied on ex parte application by a police officer, that there are reasonable grounds to believe that computer data which is required for the purpose of a criminal investigation into an offence listed in the Schedule, cannot be collected without the use of a remote forensic tool, the Judge may authorise a police officer, with such assistance as may be necessary, to utilise such tool for the investigation.
+Remote forensic tools 28.
+(1) If a Judge is satisfied on ex parte application by a police officer, that there are reasonable grounds to believe that computer data which is required for the purpose of a criminal investigation into an offence listed in the Schedule cannot be collected without the use of a remote forensic tool, the Judge may authorise a police officer, with such assistance as may be necessary, to utilise such tool for the investigation.